github/docs/content/actions/guides/creating-postgresql-service-containers.md

 });
 ```

-The script creates a new connection to the PostgreSQL service, and uses the `POSTGRES_HOST` and `POSTGRES_PORT` environment variables to define the PostgreSQL service IP address and port.
+The script creates a new connection to the PostgreSQL service, and uses the `POSTGRES_HOST` and `POSTGRES_PORT` environment variables to specify the PostgreSQL service IP address and port.
 If `host` and `port` are not defined, the default host is `localhost` and the default port is 5432.

 The script creates a table and populates it with placeholder data.
 To test that the `postgres` database contains the data, the script prints the contents of the table to the console log.